The Catholic University of America

 General Safety Precautions

-- Immediately report stolen or missing Cardinal Cards and keys to Housing Services and campus police.
+- Immediately report stolen or missing Cardinal Cards and keys to your residence hall office and campus police.

 - Never prop open exterior doors of residence halls and buildings.

 - Never admit strangers into your room or hall.
-When in doubt, request a Cardinal Card.
+When in doubt, request to see a Cardinal Card.

 - Lock room doors, offices, and other student and employee work spaces, even when leaving for a short time.